02 Mar Factoring & Invoice Discounting

 New businesses without a trading history who don’t qualify for other sources of lending may find Factoring/Invoice Discounting to be the solution to their funding needs.

-Companies who operate a cash-based or retail-type business do not usually qualify.
+Companies that operate a cash-based or retail-type business do not usually qualify.

 - Using a factoring company means that credit control is provided.
 This may free time which may be better used elsewhere.
 It also puts a third party between you and your customer which keeps the debt control outside your working relationship with the customer.